kubernetes/kubernetes/docs/proposals/apparmor.md

 - *Node AppArmor enforcement* - These tests need to run on AppArmor enabled nodes, in the node e2e suite.
   - A valid container profile gets applied
-  - A valid pod profile is applied to all containers
-  - A valid pod and container profile uses the container profile
   - An unloaded profile will be rejected

 # Future work